susji/lilmon/README.md

 ## What does lilmon measure?

-lilmon is given a set of *metrics*.
-Each metric has a name, description, graphing options, and a command.
+lilmon measures numbers.
+To do this, lilmon is given a set of *metrics*.
+Each metric has a

+- name
+- description
+- graphing options
+- command.

+lilmon uses raw shell-commands to obtain these numeric values for each specified metric.
 Commands are shell-expanded like

     $ /bin/sh -c '<metric-command>'